 - As a school we measure children’s progress in learning against National expectations and age-related expectations.

 - The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
 As a school, we track children’s progress from entry in Foundation 2 through to Year 1 and on to Year 6, using a variety of different methods including National Curriculum levels and Reading and Spelling ages.

-- Children who are not making expected progress are picked up through Review meetings with the Class teacher, Achievement and Progress Leaders (APLs) and Assistant/Deputy / Head teacher.
+- Children who are not making expected progress are picked up through Review meetings with the Class teacher, Phase Leaders and Assistant/Deputy / Head teacher.
 In this meeting a discussion takes place concerning why individual children are having trouble and what further support can be given to aid their progression.
 If your child is discussed at one of these meetings parents will be informed.

 - When the child’s SEN target is reviewed comments are made against each target to show what progress the child has made.
 If the child has not met the target, the reasons for this will be discussed, then the target may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.